CamillaCzapla/BioDataCatalyst_how_to/README.md

 Secure transfer command: scp sb camilla@10.22.9.205:/home/camilla

-Once I had sb on the server, I needed to use this command to be able to run it as a program: chmod a+x sb.
+Once I had sb on the server, I needed to use this command to be able to run it as a program: chmod a+x sb

 Note: I needed to put "./" in front of all my commands since the program I'm running is only in my directory.